betternormal/voting-app/README.md

 ## Objectives
 The main goal of a decentralized voting app is to use blockchain technology to make the voting process more `transparent` and `secure`
 This approach can achieve the following benefits:
-- Transparency: All blockchain transactions are immutable and publicly verifiable, enhancing transparency and reducing tampering risks.
+- **Transparency**: All blockchain transactions are immutable and publicly verifiable, enhancing transparency and reducing tampering risks.
-- Security: Blockchain's decentralized data storage offers higher security than centralized systems, lowering hacking and corruption risks.
+- **Security**: Blockchain's decentralized data storage offers higher security than centralized systems, lowering hacking and corruption risks.
-- Immutability: Blockchain records cannot be altered, ensuring the integrity of voting records.
+- **Immutability**: Blockchain records cannot be altered, ensuring the integrity of voting records.
-- Accessibility: Anyone with internet access can vote via a decentralized app, benefiting remote voters.
+- **Accessibility**: Anyone with internet access can vote via a decentralized app, benefiting remote voters.
-- Auditability: Blockchain data can be audited anytime, minimize verification processes.
+- **Auditability**: Blockchain data can be audited anytime, minimize verification processes.

+## Requirements
+- Users can vote on proposal they're interested in
+- Restricts registering proposal and voting based on status
+- Shows the voting results transparently

 ## How to run
 To run the app, you need to have Truffle(v5.11.5) installed on your machine.
 [Truffle Setup](https://www.npmjs.com/package/truffle)